 One of the biggest problems that people have when they are fighting against their addictive behaviors, and one of the biggest causes of relapse, is the idea that rehabilitation is a “quick fix” for someone struggling with drug or alcohol abuse.
 It is anything but.
 Overcoming addiction is a tough road to travel and requires hard work and dedication.
 Without making a personal commitment to focus on recovery, no program or facility is going to be able to help someone beat his or her addiction.
 There is no such thing as a “quick fix”, and not all recovery programs and treatment facilities are the same.

 If the focus of a program is just to quit using drugs or alcohol, the chances of relapse are much higher.
-This was a lesson that Jenna, a recent graduate of the BDR program, learned the hard way.
+This was a lesson that Jenna, a recent graduate of a treatment program, learned the hard way.
 She had actually been clean for 14 months before a relapse hit her hard, devastating her family.
-Through her treatment at our rehabilitation center, Jenna made a startling discovery.
+Through her treatment rehabilitation center, Jenna made a startling discovery.
 “I didn’t have a whole lot of self-worth,” she admits.
 “I have a beautiful three-year-old boy at home.
 I was doing it all for him and for my husband.
 That doesn’t work.
 I thought ‘If everybody else approved of what Jenna was doing, I’d be okay’.
 That wasn’t what it was supposed to be.”

 Jenna realized that she had been going about it wrong.
 Her main focus was the happiness of her family, rather than keeping her focus on recovery from addiction.
 Repairing the damaged relationships that have resulted from a person’s substance abuse is important, but the main focus in recovery must be on the individual.
 If they are healthy, happy, and have found inner peace, the rest will follow.
 Jenna discovered that she needed to work on herself first.
 “As hard as it is, I’m going to go straight from here and go to sober living,” she says.
 “It’s not easy, but whatever is easy in life doesn’t mean that’s the right choice.
 Sure, it’d be easy to pop back home.
 But it was easy to pop a pill.”